Our Plants

 Care: part sun to shade in moist to moist well-drained soil

 Native: All western Canada south to California, Arizona and New MexicoGeranium is Greek meaning “crane” referring to the shape of its seed resembling the bill of a crane.
 Cheyenne cured nosebleeds with this plant and Navajo considered it a “life medicine.”
-1st collected by Thomas Drummond (1780-1835) in the Canadian Rockies.
+Collected by Scottish plant hunter Thomas Drummond (1780-1835) in the Canadian Rockies.
 Drummond collected on the Franklin Expedition in Canada, then in Colorado and Texas before dying mysteriously in Cuba.

 -